edzaga/sql-course/sql-course-en/lectures/week3/lecture9.rst

 EXISTS AND NOT EXISTS
 =====================

-:sql:`EXISTS` is a SQL function which returns true when a subquerty returns at least one row.
+:sql:`EXISTS` is a SQL function which returns true when a subquery returns at least one row.

 Example 4